Comcast/CloudConnectorForAndroidThings/README.md

 easily actuate this Servo from any web client.

+## Credits

 Many thanks to James Coggan and his AndroidThings Workshop (https://github.com/jamescoggan/AndroidThingsWorkshop).
-This project borrows from his work!
+He's a great inspiration and this project borrows from his work!

+Also, thanks to Unsplash.com for their Philly 'Love' photo.

+## Let's get started!

 **Step 1:  Hardware Setup**